crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-simple-pushpin-animation-via-extension-to-microsoftmaps.markdown

   - /post.aspx?id=db9b20db-30e1-4f41-b114-c47bd7b8b35d
 ---
 <!-- more -->

-<p>When updating the location a pushpin using the Bing Maps Ajax Control, the pushpin instantly moves to its new location.
+When updating the location a pushpin using the Bing Maps Ajax Control, the pushpin instantly moves to its new location.
 Sometimes this may work, but other times it may be nice to animate the movement.
-Updating the location a vehicle in an asset tracking application is one example where it would be nice to animate the movement.</p>  <p>I wrote a simple extension to the Bing Maps Ajax v7 control that adds the “Pushpin.moveLocation” method to perform such an animation.</p>  <h3>Usage</h3>  <p>Let’s start with some sample usage of the “Pushpin.moveLocation” method.</p>  <pre class="csharpcode"><span class="rem">// Move pushpin to new location</span>
+Updating the location a vehicle in an asset tracking application is one example where it would be nice to animate the movement.
+I wrote a simple extension to the Bing Maps Ajax v7 control that adds the “Pushpin.moveLocation” method to perform such an animation.  <h3>Usage</h3>
+Let’s start with some sample usage of the “Pushpin.moveLocation” method.  <pre class="csharpcode"><span class="rem">// Move pushpin to new location</span>
 <span class="rem">// using the default animation speed</span>
 <span class="rem">// of 1000 milliseconds (1 second)</span>
 pushpin.moveLocation(